Getting started with Health Navigator

 Health Navigator is a free program which offers practical assistance and co-ordinated support to people managing chronic conditions and its impact on their day-to-day life.

-Health Navigator is offered to people living in the Wheatbelt and Great Southern regions.
+Health Navigator is offered to people living in the Wheatbelt, South West and Great Southern regions.

 To find out who is eligible for the program, see Health Navigator.